Friday, April 17, 2015

 6 tbsp fresh lime juice

-2 1/2 tbsp worcestershire sauce
+2 heaping tbsp prepared horseradish2 1/2 tbsp worcestershire sauce

 2 cloves garlic, minced